 - In Overlord II, Gnarl will provide either gameplay help of odd bits of advice (like "Don't bring a succubus home to meet your mother.")

-- The atrocious loading screens in Sonic the Hedgehog (2006) provide a "helpful" map of the area that is loading, or else remind you what buttons to press during gameplay to perform certain tasks.
+- The atrocious loading screens in Sonic the Hedgehog (2006) usually provide a "helpful" map of the area that is loading (Soleanna and the nearby forest), or else remind you what buttons to press during gameplay to perform certain tasks (everywhere else).

 - The Darkness uses loading screens to show monologues from the lead character which further the plot.